What Marketers Can Learn From Terrorists

 The social media revolution has been integral to communication across the Muslim world.
 From the Arab Spring and active youth engagement to extremist recruitment and networking, digital diplomacy and social media use have transformed the communication paradigm in international relations.

 So what does this mean for regimes and voters?
 For terrorist organizations?
-Join Dr. Haroon Ullah as he discusses his new book, , which outlines social media’s influence on the Muslim world, and its implications for regional and international politics.
-Books will be for sale at the event.
-Moderating this program is Karen North, Professor of Communication and Director of the Digital Social Media program.
+Dr. Haroon Ullah discussed his new book, , which outlined social media’s influence on the Muslim world, and its implications for regional and international politics.
+Moderating this program was Karen North, Professor of Communication and Director of the Digital Social Media program.